senecaso/vpn/README.md

 # How

 This has been deployed and tested on a [FriendlyElec NanoPi NEO2](https://wiki.friendlyelec.com/wiki/index.php/NanoPi_NEO2) using [Armbian](https://www.armbian.com/nanopi-neo-2/).
-It should work on any modern Debian/Ubuntu host though.
-During the install, the OS and sshd are hardened using [devsec.hardening](https://github.com/dev-sec/ansible-collection-hardening).
+It should work on any modern Debian/Ubuntu host though, and would likely work on many other SBCs.
+During the install, the OS and `sshd` are hardened using [devsec.hardening](https://github.com/dev-sec/ansible-collection-hardening).
+Also uses a modified version of [wireguard-install](https://github.com/angristan/wireguard-install) for VPN user management.
+For users that don't already have a domain registered that they can use to track the IP of their server, [DuckDNS](https://www.duckdns.org/) can be enabled to support dynamic DNS for free.

 # Alternatives